dolphindb/Tutorials_EN/database.md

 loadTextEx(db, "quotes", `date`sym, workDir + "/quotes.csv")
 ```

-##### 5.4.2 Subscibe to a streaming table and import data in batches
+##### 5.4.2 Subscibe to a stream table and import data in batches

-In the following example we subscribe to a streaming table quotes_stream.
+In the following example we subscribe to a stream table quotes_stream.
 The streaming data from quotes_stream will be inserted to table quotes if the incoming data reaches 10,000 rows or if 6 seconds have elapsed since the last time streaming data were inserted into table quotes, whichever occurs first.

 ```
 dfsQuotes = loadTable("dfs://stockDB", "quotes")